Welcome to the Free Bookstore, at Chasing Unicorns. Please, no shoplifting.

 Chasing Unicorns teaches a meditative path that leads to unicorns.
 By “unicorns,” I mean, unique experiences.
 After all, I’m not so crazy as to believe there really are unicorns.
 Are there?

-Following this meditative path will lead to insights, and insights lead to adding variety and spice to our lives, through unique experiences.
-And the more unique experiences we have, the more we enjoy life, and the happier we become.
+Following this meditative path will lead to insights, and insights lead to adding variety and spice to your life, through unique experiences.
+And the more unique experiences you have, the more you enjoy life, and the happier you become.

 Subtitle: A Unique Guide to Getting the Most Life Out of Life